open-sauced/intro/05-how-to-contribute-to-open-source.md

    git checkout -b branch-name
    ```

-   Use a descriptive name related to your contribution.
-For example, `feat/add-alice`.
+   Use a descriptive name related to your contribution — for example, `feat/add-alice`.

 5. Add yourself to the guest book.